gaultier/blog/a_million_ways_to_data_race_in_go.md

 ```

-The reason why is because the data and the mutex guarding it do not have the same 'lifetime'.
+The reason why is because the data, and the mutex guarding it, do not have the same 'lifetime'.
 The `pricingInfo` map is global and exists from the start of the program to the end.
-But the mutex `infoMtx` exists only for the duration of the HTTP handler (and thus HTTP requests).
+But the mutex `infoMtx` exists only for the duration of the HTTP handler (and thus HTTP request).
 We effectively have 1 map and N mutexes, none of them shared between HTTP handlers.
 So HTTP handlers cannot synchronize access to the map.

 The intent of the code was (I think) to do a deep clone of the pricing information at the beginning of the HTTP handler in `NewPricingService`.
 Unfortunately, Go does a shallow copy of structures and thus each `PricingService` instance ends up sharing the same underlying `plans` map, which is this global map.
 It could be that for a long time, it worked because the `PricingInfo` struct did not yet contain the map (in the real code it contains a lot of `int`s and `string`s which are value types and will be copied correctly by a shallow copy), and the map was only added later.